 When prepared ahead of time, it’s the perfect quick breakfast when you’re running out the door!

-- 6 Tbsp Date sugar or Coconut Sugar
+- 6 tablespoons date sugar or coconut sugar

 - 3 gelatin or flax eggs (see below)